Khabibulix/Mono-Python/2023/BookWorm/README.md

 ![Sans titre](https://github.com/Khabibulix/Mono-Python/assets/80721211/494a35b6-372e-4bea-88b7-37463ad1aec4)

 The consulting function is almost complete, i'll just need to pretty print all of this, without the "[]", it shall not be a problem.

+### 07/06/2023

+Deleted all references to the original list, which is no longer needed.
+Working on the suppression function, the app is now able to select correctly the book which will be deleted later.
+Just wondering if my multi loops setup will be efficient later when the app will get bigger...

+Almost all core functions are now complete and functionnal.
+I'll need to secure my code before moving on.